iuravic/duktig-core/README.md

 ### Route

 `Duktig\Core\Route\Route` is the Duktig's route model.
-Its form was heaviliy influenced by the [Symfony Route's](https://github.com/symfony/routing) route model, as it is one of the most feature-rich and popular route representations in the open-source community.
+Its form was heavily influenced by the [Symfony Route's](https://github.com/symfony/routing) route model, as it is one of the most feature-rich and popular route representations in the open-source community.

 ### RouteProvider